16.3. bathy_plane_calc

 --mask <string (default: “”)>

-A input mask, created from a raw camera image and hence having the same dimensions, with values of 1 on land and 0 on water, or positive values on land and no-data values on water.
+An input mask, created from a raw camera image and hence having the same dimensions, with values of 1 on land and 0 on water, or positive values on land and nodata values on water.
+The larger of the nodata value and zero is used as the water value.
+The heights will be looked up in the DEM with bilinear interpolation.

 --camera <string (default: “”)>